Additivemenu/spoonlee1/fullStack/javaCore2/chap2/readme.md

 ...

+The class BufferedReader is another stream class that can be used to read from a text file.
+It is older and less powerful than Scanner, but can still be useful.

+略

 ## 2.3 其他补充
 ### 2.3.1 Path names
 When a file name (i.e., with no '/' or '\' characters) is used as an argument to a constructor for opening a file, _it is assumed that the file is in the same directory or folder as the one in which the program is run._